 Marc Chagall – Painting a Lost Past

-Marc Chagall’s paintings capture his feelings of deep yearning for his family and the rich Jewish life of the village from his childhood.
+Nearly every Marc Chagall painting capture his feelings of deep yearning for his family and the rich Jewish life of the village from his childhood.
 Chagall’s paintings are bright and colorful and often portray the Jewish village life in a dreamlike & whimsical style.
 His longing, love and connection to his family and childhood life is so apparent throughout his entire life.

 Vitebsk Belarus – Chagall’s Religous Jewish Life